umer0586/SensorServer/README.md

  This app can stream phone's sensors (motion, environmental and position) to Websocket clients in realtime.
 A websocket client could be a web browser or any application running on a PC or a mobile device which uses **Websocket Client API**.
 You can easily get a **Websocket library** for your favourite programming language.
 Check [Websocket libraries](https://github.com/facundofarias/awesome-websockets) for different programming languages.
+This app runs a **Websocket Server** therefore you need a **Websocket Client API** to connect to the app